FileWave Anywhere Help Menus

 How

-There is no "confirm" dialog when issuing the restart command.
-Choosing the command directly executes the restart action.
+There is no confirmation dialog when you issue the restart command.
+Choosing the command immediately starts the restart workflow.

 FileWave Central